LonelyPrincess/mdv-ull-tfm-info/README.md

 | Draw | 🖱️ | Left click |
 | Look / Rotate camera | 🖱️ | Move |

-### 🎥 Game preview
+### 🎥 Live preview

-The following link redirects to a video that shows how the gameplay for the prototype looks like.
+The following link redirects to a video that shows how the gameplay for the prototype looks like:

 - [Land of the Forgotten - Prototype Gameplay Preview](https://youtu.be/BYBBgxvk3L4)